mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

     > When I run the same in a command line then I see a compile error.
     > How can I debug this?

-    The issue behind this kind of issues usually lies in one of these three things:
+    The cause behind this kind of issues usually lies in one of these three things:

-    **Issue Area 1**: Settings (inplace, threading)
+    **Issue Area 1**: Settings (in place, threading)

     Try turning off *Apply transformations in place* in your MPS settings under *Build, Execution, Deployment* --> *Generator* --> *General*, as this is unset in the command line (note, that this setting doesn't appear in the search):